 Creating and managing a blog with the Weebly app is a little different than on the website, but it’s just as easy.
-On the Site Home screen, tap the blog menu to get started.
+Tap the Website icon at the bottom to get started.

 If you don’t have a blog, you’ll be prompted to create one.
-If you do have one, you’ll see several options for posts and comments as shown above.
+If you do have one, you’ll see a Blog Card as shown above.
+Tap the card to access options for posts and comments.

 Blog posts can be in one of three states: published, scheduled, or in draft.
 Tapping on Published will show you all of your blog posts, and you can tap any one of them to make edits and re-publish the post.